HomeTrue North Blog

 10. Festival du Voyageur, Winnipeg

 Winnipeg hosts the 10-day Festival du Voyageur winter celebration to commemorate the history and culture of the fur trading era.
-Admission is free, though some special activities do require a fee.
+Although admission is free and there are many free activities, some special activities do require a fee.

-The festival takes place in mid-February.
-It is open from 11 a.m. to 11 p.m. on weekends.
-It is one of the best things to do in Manitoba for those interested in Canadian history and culture and to experience Winnipeg's unique winter atmosphere.
+At the festival - which takes place in mid-February - you can admire ice sculptures, listen to lively music, attend concerts and enjoy French Canadian cuisine.
+It's one of the best things to do in Manitoba for those interested in Canadian history and culture and to experience Winnipeg's unique winter atmosphere.

 Crowd watches an evening show outdoors at the Festival du Voyageur